Blacned2/Node.Js-Microservice-Study-Case/README.md

 # Node.Js-Microservice-Study-Case
 Node Js Microservice and Docker-Compose

+NOTE:
+1. One db rather than seperate it.
+Nevertheless, projects work like there were 2 db.
+Its because we request some datas from other microservices regarding to the case below.
+2. Used axios library for http requests.
+3. From the beginning, I tried EventPattern for create or edit data but then i tought that i wanted to receive a response all of my requests.
+Then, i flipped it to MessagePattern.

 CASE:
 In this project, you are going to develop 2 microservices using Node-JS.
 The microservices should be able to create, update, delete and read operations of